namel3ss-Ai/namel3ss/docs/tools.md

 ### builtin (AI tool calls)
 - Used for model tool calls (e.g., `echo`).
 - Not directly callable from flows.

+## Tool packs

+Tools can also come from packs:
+- built-in packs ship with namel3ss (pre-bound).
+- installed packs live under `.namel3ss/packs/<pack_id>` and require verification + enable.

+Use `n3 packs status` to see installed packs and `n3 packs enable <pack_id>` to activate a verified pack.
+Pack tools show up in `n3 tools list` and `n3 tools search` with pack metadata.

 ## Tool calls